ogobrecht/markdown-apex-plugin/source/markdown-sample-text.md

 > Blockquotes start with `>`
 >> Blockquotes can be nested by adding additional `>`

+Horizontal rules beginn with three or more minus signs `---`.

+---

 Links are wrapped in square brackets.
 There are two types of links: inline and reference.